danielathome19/AP-Computer-Science/Notes/Unit_E.md

 }
 /* Displays the following:
    a = 1.000000    b = 5.000000
-   Does integrate(f,x) match the power rule?
+   Does integrate(f, x) match the power rule?
 By the Fundamental Theorem,
            f(x)=x^3 so F(x)[a,b]=(b^4/4)-(a^4/4): 156.0
    f(x) = 64.0
    F(x) = 155.9999999999961